 If a patient is discontinued from MK-3475 after completion of 24 months of treatment (or the patient has discontinued MK-3475 after an investigator determined confirmed CR), a mandatory Off Treatment Evaluation should be performed 30 days (+/- 7 days) after the last infusion of MK-3475 as described in Section 10.
 The assessment of AEs and medications can be made either as part of a clinical visit or over the phone.
-Patients should continue to be monitored for disease status by radiologic imaging and tumor marker(s) every 12 weeks (+/- 2 weeks) for 1 year (and then every 24 weeks +/- 2 weeks after 1 year) while off treatment.
+Patients should continue to be monitored by radiologic imaging, clinical labs, and tumor marker(s) approximately every 12 weeks for 3 years (timing calculated from the first dose of MK-3475).
+After 3 years, these assessments will be done approximately every 6 months and then annually after 5 years while off treatment.
 These evaluations can be done locally if approved by the IND Sponsor.
-In addition, we will also continue to collect clinical labs, as well as peripheral blood, serum, and plasma research samples every 12 weeks (+/- 2 weeks) for 1 year starting from the last research blood draw as described in Section 10.
-After 1 year, clinical labs and research bloods should be collected every 24 weeks (+/- 2 weeks).
-Patients will also continue to be monitored for new drugrelated AEs and the resolution of ongoing drug-related AEs to $\leq$ Grade 1.
-SAEs that occur within 90 days of the last infusion of MK-3475 or before initiation of a new antineoplastic treatment. whichever occurs first, should also be followed and recorded.
+Peripheral blood, serum, and plasma research samples are no longer required, but may be collected if the patient has a clinical or radiographic response of interest as described in Section 10.
+Patients will also continue to be monitored for new drug-related AEs and the resolution of ongoing drug-related AEs to ≤ Grade 1.
+SAEs that occur within 90 days of the last infusion of MK-3475 or before initiation of a new antineoplastic treatment, whichever occurs first, should also be followed and recorded.